-- 30. The application and requirement for issuance of ECC are described in the ECR, 1997 and summarized in - 31.
+- 31. The application and requirement for issuance of ECC are described in the ECR, 1997 and summarized in - 32.
 Table 1: This involves the completion and submission of an application using a form available from the DOE website, 11 which is revised from time to time.
-The accomplished application submitted to DOE together with requirements as enumerated in - 32.
-Table 1: The proponent is also required to pay equivalent application fee prescribed in Schedule 13 of ECR, 1997. - 33.
+The accomplished application form is submitted to DOE together with requirements as enumerated in Table 1.
+The proponent is also required to pay equivalent application fee prescribed in Schedule 13 of ECR, 1997. - 33.
 For the purpose of obtaining the environmental clearance certificate (ECC) from DOE for the Second CRDP, an application was filed by PMCU vide LGED memo 46.02.000.913.99.001.
 1-07; dated 30/08/2018 and 27/12/2018.
-Accordingly DOE issued an Environmental Clearance Certificate for Second CRDP subprojects (up through Orange B) involving construction and rehabilitation of roads and associated drainage subprojects in Dhaka region by means of a letter No. DOE/ Clearance/5194/2013/ (clearance Certificate Number 53)/ issue Date 10/02/2019 (Appendix 13).
+Accordingly DOE issued an Environmental Clearance Certificate for Second CRDP subprojects (up through Orange B) involving construction and rehabilitation of roads and associated drainage subprojects in Dhaka region by means of a letter No. DOE/ Clearance/5194/2013/ (clearance Certificate Number 53)/ issue Date 10/02/2019 (Appendix 15).
 Construction and Rehabilitation of Roads and associated drainage improvements of Savar Upazila Package W-05 subprojects are categorized as Orange B category projects, and are exempt from further review requirements under DOE rules.
-12 As the validity of the issued ECC (Ref.
+As the validity of the issued ECC (Ref .
 Letter No. DoE/ Clearance/5194/2013; clearance Certificate Number 53)/ issue Date 10/02/2019) has been expired, an application of renewal was filed by the PMCU vide LGED memo 46.02.0000.913.99.001.18-1006, dated 07/12/2020.
-Accordingly, DoE has renewed the subject ECC, and this renewal is valid up to February 9, 2022.
-(Ref: Memo No. DoE/clearance/5194/2013/61; dated 24/03/2021) (Appendix 14). - A. Figure 2 shows the summary of review process and timelines set under ECR, 1997, leading to the issuance of environmental clearance certificate (ECC) by DOE.
+Accordingly.

-11 www.doe-bd.org
+11 www doe-bd ord